I was ready to give up. My head hurts so bad. I started counting the cost. Not just the cost, but the worth.

 How Do You Cope When You Are Feeling Down?

+Life is hard.
 Everyone gets overwhelmed sometimes.
 So what helps you when you are feeling down?
 Is there a Bible verse you turn to?
 Praise and worship music that helps?
 Do you talk to a friend?
-Or do you count your cost and remember your calling like I did?
+Or do you count your cost and remember your calling as I did?

 Note: I am not suicidal.
 When I was ready to give up on life, I just wanted to crawl in a hole and never get back out.
 Sometimes, a good spiritual pep-talk is all you need, but clinical depression is a real thing.
 And Christians can get depressed.
 If you are severely depressed you should seek professional help from a doctor or trained counselor.
 And if you are considering suicide, please call 800-273-TALK (8255), or text NAMI to 741-741.